You've probably noticed that some emails appear clipped when they're opened in Gmail. Also, they have a notification like the one shown below.

 But, no need to panic! :) This issue only happens with Gmail and you can try these tips to avoid it:

 - Don't copy and paste content directly from a text editor or from a website.

 If you do so, choose the "match destination formatting" option.
 Otherwise, you may be adding extra and unnecessary formatting code and that will increase the email's size.

 - Make a content selection for the email.

 It's easy to reach 102 KB when creating an email, actually.
 So you should keep the content as short and relevant as possible.

 If you have a lot of content to be sent in a campaign, you can split it in multiple emails.
 Another idea could be selecting the most relevant topics and add in links that lead the user to a deeper reading landing page or to an action.

 What if I reduce the image size?
 Will it help?

 When you insert an image in your email, it's hosted externally on a server.
 That's why its weight doesn't make any difference in the email's size.

-On the other hand, when you insert an image in your email, it'll be generated an URL in the HTML code and it will increase the email's size.
-So that, if you delete the image, that line of code disappears and the message's size is reduced as well.
+On the other hand, when you insert an image in your email, it'll generate a URL in the HTML code which increases the email's size.
+If you delete the image, that line of code disappears and the message's size is reduced as well.